Château de Castelnau-Bretenoux: Western tower

-The western tower has thick walls pierce with openings for artillery.
+The western tower has thick walls pierced with openings for artillery.
 In the southeast corner is a tower and a semi-circular tower that defends the eastern residential building.

 Residential floor

-Below the residential floor on the Eastern side is a lapidary gallery for Jean Mouliérat's collection but resulted in the destruction of a grand staircase, replaced with a neo gothic staircase.
-In the first-floor residences he removed 17th century construction and 15th century rooms and towers, redecorating the rooms with furniture, tapestries, statues and paintings.
+Below the residential floor on the eastern side is a lapidary gallery for Jean Mouliérat's collection but resulted in the destruction of a grand staircase, replaced with a neo gothic staircase.
+In the first-floor residences he removed 17th-century construction and 15th-century rooms and towers, redecorating the rooms with furniture, tapestries, statues and paintings.